Icinga/icinga2/doc/21-development.md

 ## Develop Icinga 2 <a id="development-develop"></a>

 Icinga 2 can be built on many platforms such as Linux, Unix and Windows.
-There are limitations in terms of support, e.g. Windows is only supported for clients, not a full-featured master or satellite.
+There are limitations in terms of support, e.g. Windows is only supported for agents, not a full-featured master or satellite.

 Before you start with actual development, there is a couple of pre-requisites.

 ### Choose your Editor <a id="development-develop-choose-editor"></a>

 Icinga 2 can be developed with your favorite editor.
-Icinga developers prefer to use the tools below:
+Icinga developers prefer these tools:

 - vim
 - CLion (macOS, Linux)